openstack/keystoneauth/doc/source/migrating.rst

 :py:class:`~keystoneauth1.plugin.BaseAuthPlugin`.
-To make the plugins capable of being loaded from CLI or CONF file you should implement the base :py:class:`~keystoneauth1.loading.BaseLoader` class which is loaded when :option:`--os-auth-type` is used.
+To make the plugins capable of being loaded from CLI or CONF file you should implement the base :py:class:`~keystoneauth1.loading.BaseLoader` class which is loaded when `--os-auth-type` is used.
 This class handles the options that are presented, and then constructs the authentication plugin for use by the application.